Codex Sangallensis 381: History

-The origins of the manuscript can be viewed as a part of a bigger process of trope writing as well as the extension of originally Roman liturgy, which was not only shaped by the three influential figures Tuotilo, Notker and Ratpert at the abbey in St. Gallen, but also occurred in the larger context of the entire Frankish empire.
+The origins of the manuscript can be viewed as a part of a broader process of trope writing as well as the extension of originally Roman liturgy, which was not only shaped by the three influential figures Tuotilo, Notker and Ratpert at the abbey in St. Gallen, but also occurred in the larger context of the entire Frankish empire.

-The initial composition of the manuscript by the main scribe is dated in the second quarter of the 10th century.
-Analyses of the scribe’s hand in the manuscript suggest that the main scribe was in fact a monk named Salomon, who was affiliated with the abbey of St. Gallen and who earlier on compiled the Cod.
+The initial composition of the manuscript by the main scribe is dated to the second quarter of the 10th century.
+Analyses of the scribe’s hand in the manuscript suggest that the main scribe was in fact a monk named Salomon, who was affiliated with the abbey of St. Gallen and who had previously compiled Cod.
 Sang.
-484, an earlier tropary, as well.
-This assumption is based on a charter dated at 926-928 which was signed with the name “Salomon” and whose writing can be identified as that featured in the codex.
+484, an earlier troper, as well.
+This hypothesis is based on a charter dated at 926-928, which was signed with the name “Salomon” and whose scribal hand has been identified as the same as that featured in the codex.
 In the literature, some doubts remain regarding the actual name of the scribe, which is why most publications use the neutral term Σ (sigma).
 Both manuscripts can thus be interpreted as a part of a larger process of trope collection that took place in the abbey at the same time.

-The fact that the Cod.
+The fact that Cod.
 Sang.
-484 is represented as a part of the Cod.
+484 is represented as a part of Cod.
 Sang.
 381 in its entirety suggests an underlying copying process that is involved in the production of codices at the abbey.
-It is assumed that the scribe of the much less corrected Cod.
+It is assumed that the scribe of Cod.
 Sang.
-381 oriented himself by his earlier creation and used the Cod.
+381 oriented his work with reference to his earlier creation and used Cod.
 Sang.
-484, characterised by frequent erasures and rearrangements or insertions of material, as a template for his second creation.
+484 as a template for his second creation; whereas Cod.
+Sang.
+484 is characterised by frequent erasures and rearrangements or insertions of material, Cod.
+Sang.
+381 has many fewer corrections.

-The size as well as the simple realisation of the codex suggests that it was meant for the hand of a monastic cantor, whose role during the mass came close to that of a lead singer.
+Not only the size but also the simple realisation of the codex suggest that it was intended for the use of a monastic cantor, whose role during the mass came close to that of a lead singer.
 Contained in the manuscript are chants that were created for specific occasions and were thus only sung once.
-Some chants, however, continued to be in use in the liturgical practice until the 13th century.
+Some chants, however, continued to be in use in liturgical practice until the 13th century.
 Furthermore, the entire inventory of Notker’s Liber Ymnorum, a book dedicated to the bishop Liutward of Vercelli and consisting of roughly 40 sequences, is also present in the manuscript.